vb-pogribnyi/OpenCircle/Open Circle.md

 ![filters_num_1](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\04_analysis\filters_n_1.png)

-Arrgh, this was a tough section.
-But I believe this is a must-have, because it would lead us to understanding the process, which would allow us apply it to the real data.
+Ugh, this was a tough section.
+But I believe this is a must-have, because it would lead us to understanding of the process, which would allow us to apply it to the real data.
 We will do it in the next section.

 ##  5. Real data